mrazam110/MRTextField/README.md

 Step 1.
 Drag and Drop the UITextField

 Step 2.
-In Identity Text, in Custom class, change UITextField to MRTextFieldIB
+In Identity Text, in Custom class, change UITextField to MRTextField

 Step 3.
 In Attributes Inspector, you can view properties